The Faustian Pact

 North-South dominance works when the environment can be assumed to be symmetrical to North’s assumptions about it.
 As the variety of actual demands on the organization increase, making this assumption increasingly less valid, it is useful to distinguish the faustian pact.
 This pact arises when the individuals at the ‘Easterly’ edge of the organization present what they are doing as if they are complying with North-South strictures in order to cut themselves some slack within which to do what is actually needed East-West (and perhaps also to protect their personal stake in the way they do their jobs).

-This can create a dangerous collusion which ends up insulating the North from the increasing complexity of demands the East is actually responding to because they are doing it within informal systems ‘under the radar’, for example through horizontal barter between budgets, or calling in personal favors.
+This can create a dangerous collusion which ends up insulating the North from the increasing complexity of demands the East is actually responding to because individuals at the ‘Easterly’ edge are doing it within informal systems ‘under the radar’, for example through horizontal barter between budgets, calling in personal favors or just working beyond the call of duty because they care to much about what they are doing.
 As a result, the Faustian pact delays the moment when the North learns from what is actually going on until presented with catastrophic breakdown of its North-South dominance.
 (I wrote about the effects of this delay under the heading of ‘facing facts: what’s the good of change’ within the context of the UK’s National Health Service, where doctors often find themselves having to ‘play the system’ in order to deliver appropriate care to their patients).